Gatherings restricted, schools closed: What's being done to fight COVID-19

 Designated clinics have been opened for anyone displaying symptoms.

-To give retail employees a break, stores will be closing on Sundays in April, with only pharmacies, gas stations, convenience stores and takeout restaurants remaining open on those days.
+To give retail employees a break, stores are closed on Sundays in April, with only pharmacies, gas stations, convenience stores and takeout restaurants remaining open on those days.

 Montreal's mayor has also declared a state of emergency to help authorities better manage the spread of COVID-19 among the city's homeless.